 The reorganization of the second cycle of the national education system has created three different education paths:

-- Technical schools, divided into two sectors: economic and technological, within which are 11 study paths.
+- Technical schools, divided into two sectors: economic and technological, within which there are 11 study paths.

-- Vocational schools, divided into two sectors: services and industry, within which are 6 study paths.
+- Vocational schools, divided into two sectors: services and industry, within which there are 6 study paths.

 As shown on the http://anagrafe.miur.it/index.php website, ANS “is an administrative repository in which the members of the Italian university system are registered.
 Through this portal, the MIUR allows for the archive to be consulted in real time, with information on enrolments, registrations and degrees of all universities authorized to issue a university degree (both state and non-state).
 Student data are submitted by universities monthly, and updated by TuscanyOpenResearch, and may therefore vary from month to month.

-To consult the official data extracted by ANS on 31 July each year – the date conventionally taken as the end of the academic year – and statistically validated, refer to the website of the Statistical Office and Studies of the MIUR http://ustat.miur.itLast update of the data in the TuscanyOpenResearch portal: October 2019.
+To consult the official data extracted by ANS on 31 July each year – the date conventionally taken as the end of the academic year – and statistically validated, refer to the website of the Statistical Office and Studies of the MIUR http://ustat.miur.it.

-As reported on the CercaUniversità website: “a service that aggregates all possible searches regarding university, from graduate courses to funding, from teachers to students, from tenders to statistics”.
+As reported on the CercaUniversità website, it represents: “a service that aggregates all possible searches regarding university, from graduate courses to funding, from teachers to students, from tenders to statistics”.
 The site is managed by the Ministry of Education, University and Research in collaboration with Cineca.

-Last update of the data in the TuscanyOpenResearch portal: January 2019.
+- Docenti (Academic staff) – The data is available starting from 2003.
+Last update of the data in the ToscanaOpenResearch portal: January 2019.

 The main public archive and portal of the European Commission to disseminate public information on all EU-funded research projects.

-Last update of the data in the TuscanyOpenResearch portal: June 2019
+The data is available starting from 2007.
+Last update of the data in the ToscanaOpenResearch portal: February 2020.

 The Spin-off Italia database is the result of the collaboration between the Centre for Innovation and Entrepreneurship of the Polytechnic University of Marche, NetVal and the Management Institute of the Scuola Superiore Sant’Anna.